a-day-old-bagel/brickmap-vulkan/README.md

 * You can build rebel_engine with *DEBUG_MARKER_ENABLE* to assign and see buffer names in [NSight](https://developer.nvidia.com/nsight-visual-studio-edition).
 * I have retained the coordinate system from the original BrickMap repository.
 This is not Vulkan's coordinate system.
 I expect to change this in the future.
 * Linux doesn't build yet, but coming soon.
+* Validation layers can be enabled by changing an option in the .cfg file.
+* Tracy can be enabled by building with TRACY_ENABLE.

 ## Dependencies